'Felt like an earthquake': Multiple people dead in horror footbridge collapse at US university

-People and cars were left trapped underneath the structure, with authorities unsure how many people are involved in the incident.
+At one point, police requested television helicopters to leave the area so rescuers could hear for any sounds of people crying for help from beneath the collapsed structure.

-The bridge connects the university with the city of Sweetwater and was only opened days ago, CBS Miami reported on Thursday.
-The channel showed footage of firefighters climbing on the wreckage of the bridge while paramedics treated several people on the road.
+The bridge crosses over a busy seven-lane road highway that divides Florida International University campus from the city of Sweetwater.

-According to the Miami Herald, police at the scene have said at least six people have been killed.
+Police at the scene have said between six and ten people have been killed.

-At least eight people were taken to the trauma center at Kendall Regional Medical Center, a hospital source told the Miami Herald.
+At least eight people were taken to the trauma centre at Kendall Regional Medical Center, a hospital source said.
 The condition of the patients is unknown.

 Witnesses have described the collapse as feeling like an "earthquake".